 Loved and Lost on Melbourne Street, Market Street and Grosvenor Street

-Many Moons ago (well, last May to be precise), East of the M60 did an A-Z of defunct retailers in the form of an article entitled The Lost Precinct.
+Back in May 2012, East of the M60 did an A-Z of defunct retailers in the form of an article entitled The Lost Precinct.
 This was followed up by a Nikolas Pevsner style guide detailing lost shops in Ashton-under-Lyne.

 Following on from this is a similar feature, focused on Stalybridge’s lost shops.
 We start our journey through time at Market Street, peed off that our train was a Pacer or Sprinter instead of a more charming Class 111 Calder Valley DMU.
 We might even call in for a pint at a dearly departed local.